-Uconnect offers connections via USB, Bluetooth and auxiliary ports (If Equipped).
-Voice operation is only available for connected USB and AUX devices.
-(Remote CD player optional and not available on all vehicles.)
+Uconnect offers connections via USB, Bluetooth and auxiliary ports (if equipped).
+Voice operation is only available 10 for connected USB and AUX devices.

-Push the VR button of the following commands and follow the prompts to switch your media source or choose an artist.
+Push the VR button W. After the beep, say one of the following commands and follow the prompts to switch your media source or choose an artist.